 A few weeks ago, we spent a couple of days with a client collaborating on innovation workshops for their teams.
-As the days went by, workshop participants tested different ideas in real time; we helped them to propose new products that would be launched in the following year, and refine and test creative paths for a new advertising campaign.
-All this iteratively and in real-time.
-By the time the workshops were finished, they could go into the next planning phases straight away with the confidence that their action points had been validated by their consumers, a process that usually takes several weeks (if not months) was dramatically shortened to just days.
+As the days went by, workshop participants tested different ideas in real-time; we helped them to propose new products that would be launched in the following year, and refine and test creative paths for a new advertising campaign.
+All this is iteratively and in real-time.
+By the time the workshops were finished, they could go into the next planning phases straight away with the confidence that their action points had been validated by their consumers, a process that usually takes several weeks (if not months) was dramatically shortened to just days with Agile Market Research.

 Working with clients and considering all this made me wonder, are clients making the most of these new technologies?
-Could we be ignoring some setbacks and downfalls of the new-found potential of agile research?
+Could we be ignoring some setbacks and downfalls of the newfound potential of agile research?
 For some time now, clients have been pushing Market Research suppliers for faster and faster turnaround times.
 It’s a never-ending race against the clock, but why?
-Are we missing the plot somewhere?

 What to do when fast is not agile

 There are multiple technologies to help execute this agile workflow (and Zinklar is one of the best), but different clients have expressed that this change doesn’t seem to be happening.
-It is not too clear for them how to integrate these technologies to current structures or decision flows within their teams, what is clear is that they need results fast.
+It is not too clear to them how to integrate these technologies into current structures or decision flows within their teams, what is clear is that they need results fast.

 Ultimately, the teams and companies that can successfully integrate these new technologies and adjust their decision-making processes to be AGILE rather than FAST, will be the ones leading innovation and redefining success.